 Best Cheap Home Printer:

-This all-in-one home printer is easy to set up and comes with a USB cable.
-For this little money, you don’t get the highest quality prints or top speeds, but if you’re after a cheap wireless printer that copies & scans too, then the HP DeskJet 2622 is the Verum Best Buy.
+This all-in-one home printer is easy to set up.
+That said, if wireless printing isn’t for you, buy a separate USB cable for a couple of quid.
+For this little money, you don’t get the highest quality prints or top speeds, but if you’re after a cheap wireless printer that copies & scans too, then the HP DeskJet 2720 is the Verum best budget buy.

 Best Photo Printer: